-REPORTING, INVESTIGATION, AND COMPLAINT RESOLUTION PROCEDURES and at each school's principal and/or counselor's office.
+REPORTING, INVESTIGATION, AND COMPLAINT RESOLUTION PROCEDURES

+1) Complaints alleging violations of this policy must be made on Board approved complaint forms available on the Troy City Schools web-site and at each school's principal and/or counselor's office.
 The complaint must be signed by the student alleging the violation or by the student's parent or legal guardian and delivered to the principal or the principal's designee either by mail or personal delivery.
 At the request of the complaining student or the student's parent or legal guardian, incidental or minor violations of the policy may be presented and resolved informally.